 But, as I read this article about Rainer, this young man fascinated me.
 Despite carrying a name that is universally despised, he had opted to be a role model for peace.
-How could I feel anything but respect for this man, an innocent offspring of one of history’s most evil men, who had decided to move from that dark story and create his own, filled with respect, love and peace?
+How could I feel anything but kindness for this man, an innocent offspring of one of history’s most evil men, who had decided to move from that dark story and create his own, filled with respect, love and peace?

 Reading the story, my heart felt pain for him.
 His grandfather caused him suffering, too, albeit not the same.
 But, the results were the same: courage.
 Determination.
 A desire to tell the truth.
 While we have come from entirely opposite sides of the human experience we were united in one purpose: to show others understanding, mutual respect and peace are possible, even in unexpected circumstances.

 After learning about Rainer’s mission, I reached out to him via Twitter to express my gratitude for what he is doing with his life: informing, educating, helping people show tolerance – basically the same goals as I-SHOUT-OUT.
 The greatest thing we have in common is that we want to ensure something like what happened to me and the six million others never happens again.